 Check sheets allow teams to systematically record and compile data from historical sources (or observations as they happen), to more easily detect and display patterns and trends.
+A check sheet:

-- Builds, with each observation, a clearer picture of "the facts" as opposed to the opinions of each team member
+- Builds, with each observation, a clearer picture of the facts, as opposed to the opinions of each team member

 - Makes patterns in the data quickly become obvious